Trump thrusts Supreme Court pick into election turmoil

 Biden says the winner of the presidency should choose the nominee to fill the vacancy for the seat held by Justice Ruth Bader Ginsburg, who died at 87, was buried this week at Arlington National Cemetery.

-But without the votes to stop her confirmation, Democrats want Barret to recuse herself from election cases.
+But without the votes to stop her confirmation, Democrats want Barrett to recuse herself from election cases.
+Veteran GOP election lawyer Ben Ginsberg said the president’s comment linking his nominee “to his own personal election puts Republican senators in an uncomfortable position.”

-Barrett, a conservative judge on the U.S. Court of Appeals for the 7th Circuit, is giving no indication she would sit out election cases that come before the court, as some Democrats want.
+A conservative judge on the U.S. Court of Appeals for the 7th Circuit, Barrett is giving no indication she would sit out election cases that come before the court, as some Democrats want.

 Instead, she said she would recuse herself in cases in which her husband and sister, both practicing attorneys, had participated, as well as cases involving her alma mater Notre Dame University, according to filings to the Senate Judiciary Committee ahead of her confirmation hearings.